yhegab/helloyoussef.net/public/blog/negotiating_wip.md

 * Robinhood (Menlo Park) at around 230k
 * Microsoft (Redmond) at around 184k
 * Google (Chicago) at around 155k
+* Confluent (Remote) at around 185k -- I got this offer right at the tail end of my negotiations

 I used those offers to negotiate as follows:

 1. I used Robinhood (~230k) to negotiate Google from ~155k to ~184k
 1. I used Robinhood (~230k) and Google (~184k) to negotiate Microsoft from ~184k to ~220k
 1. I used Microsoft (~220k) to negotiate Google from ~184k to ~199k
-1. I accepted ?
+1. I used Confluent (~204k) to negotiate Google from ~199k to ???

 ### Personal Circumstances

 Going into this search, I was almost entirely set on finding a job in Chicago or an opportunity that would allow me to stay in Chicago (through remote work).
 This was *the* driving factor in making my decision.
-For that reason, I was mostly set on *which* offer I was going to accept; however, I needed to use the other offers to maximize the value of the offer I was planning to accept.
+For that reason, I was mostly set on either Google or Confluent; however, I needed to use the other offers to maximize the value of the offer I was hoping to accept.

 ### The initial offers on hand